This is a selection of our faculty members:

 He has held numerous lectures in meteorology, climatology, and environmental system sciences at BOKU Vienna and University of Graz.
 He is also a member of the Austrian Polar Research Institute.
 His research interests include the effects of changes in atmospheric composition and temperatures on atmospheric dynamics in the stratosphere and troposphere and effects of these dynamical changes on the climate system.

-Erwin Rosenberg is Associate Professor for Analytical Chemistry and Head of the Research Group for Trace Organic Analysis at the Institute for Chemical Technologies and Analytics of the Vienna University of Technology.
+Erwin Rosenberg is Associate Professor for Analytical Chemistry and Head of the Research Group for Trace Organic Analysis at the Institute for Chemical Technologies and Analytics of the TU Wien.
 The current focus of his research is on:

 - Methods for the analysis of organic contaminants in environmental samples